 Nucleos(t)ide analogue (NA) therapy was found to be associated with a lower HCC risk among chronic hepatitis B (CHB) patients[87].
 This was in line with the finding from an ecologic study showing that NA therapy was associated with a reduction in age-adjusted liver cancer incidence[88].
 The beneficial effect of NA was further proven among CHB patients who had undergone liver resection for HCC, in which NA therapy was associated with a lower risk of HCC recurrence[89].
-The recent finding that tenofovir was associated with around 40% reduction in HCC risk compared with entecavir has guided the choice of antiviral therapy in CHB patients at high risk of HCC (e.g., cirrhosis)[90].
-Although diabetes mellitus was associated with an increased HCC risk[91], each incremental year increase in metformin use resulted in a 7% reduction in risk of HCC in diabetic patients.
+The recent finding that tenofovir was associated with around a 40% reduction in HCC risk compared with entecavir has guided the choice of antiviral therapy in CHB patients at high risk of HCC (e.g., cirrhosis)[90].
+Although diabetes mellitus was associated with an increased HCC risk[91], each incremental year increase in metformin use resulted in a 7% reduction in HCC risk for diabetic patients.

-The choices of therapeutics drugs for HCC are still limited currently.
-Big Data approach in drug repurposing has again shed light on the potential anti-cancer role of some medications currently approved for other purposes.
-For example, Chen et al[17] collected publicly available data from HCC studies on HCC-related genes and 6100 drug-mediated expression profiles from Connectivity Map, which is a search engine cataloguing the effects of pharmacological compounds on different cell types.
-By using “signature inversion” approach, chlorpromazine and trifluoperazine were found to have anti-cancer effect on HCC.
+The choices of therapeutics drugs for HCC are still currently limited.
+Big Data approaches in drug repurposing have once again shed light on the potential anti-cancer role of some medications currently approved for other purposes.
+For example, Chen et al[17] collected publicly available data from HCC studies on HCC-related genes, and 6,100 drug-mediated expression profiles from Connectivity Map, which is a search engine cataloguing the effects of pharmacological compounds on different cell types.
+By using “signature inversion” approaches, chlorpromazine and trifluoperazine were found to have anti-cancer effects on HCC.
 Another study using a similar computational approach unveiled the potential anti-HCC effect of prenylamine[18].

 FUTURE PERSPECTIVE OF BIG DATA RESEARCH

-Clinicians and scientists in the field of gastroenterology and hepatology should aspire to the potential advantage of the powerful Big Data in translating routine clinically collected data into precision medicine, development of new biomarkers and therapeutic agents in a relatively short and effective manner in preventing diseases or improve patient outcomes.
+Clinicians and scientists in the field of gastroenterology and hepatology should aspire to optimize the potential advantage of powerful Big Data in translating routine clinically-collected data into precision medicine, the development of new biomarkers, and therapeutic agents in a relatively short and effective manner for preventing diseases and/or improving patient outcomes.
 However, some areas are still primitive or under-explored.

 Parent-child linkage is one of the examples unique to Big Data analysis.
 Parental factors could have important bearings on the development of various diseases during childhood.
-One example is linking racial/ethnic and socioeconomic data from both parents on childhood obesity[92].
+One example is linking racial/ethnic and socioeconomic data from both parents with childhood obesity[92].
 As for gastrointestinal and liver diseases, one study showed that maternal use of antibiotics during pregnancy was associated with an increased risk of very early onset IBD[72].
-One possible mechanism is via the alteration of gut microbiome[93].
-However, unavailability of direct linkage is still a major issue which can only be partly addressed by indirect inference, for instance probabilistic linkage of maternal and baby healthcare characteristics[94].
-It is therefore imperative to have a database system that have direct parent-child linkage, which many of the currently existing electronic databases are still devoid of.
+One possible mechanism is via the alteration of the gut microbiome[93].
+However, the unavailability of direct linkage is still a major issue that can only be partly addressed by indirect inference, such as a probabilistic linkage of maternal and baby healthcare characteristics[94].
+It is therefore imperative to have a database system that has direct parent-child linkages, of which many of the currently existing electronic databases are still devoid.